Patchier/Big-Warden/README.md

 13. Copy the .erf file found there to the "Documents\BioWare\Dragon Age\AddIns\gxa_res_to_core\core\override" directory.

+14. In the "Game Folder Files" folder, you will find three .bat files which fix issues importing DLC items into Awakening.
+Choose the one associated with which platform you own the game on and run it.

-14. Activate the 'Awakening in the OC' Addon via the Downloadable Contents menu in-game once you've launched it later on.
+15. Activate the 'Awakening in the OC' Addon via the Downloadable Contents menu in-game once you've launched it later on.

 Install Dragon Age Redesigned
 --------------------------------